simphony/simphony-metadata/docs/format.md

 The entry MAY contain Variable properties in the form:

     **qualified CUBA key**: mapping
         Describe the existence of a relation toward a specified ``CUBA data type`` or ``CUDS Item``.
 Each key:
             - MUST be a ``qualified CUBA key``
-            - MUST have already been defined in one of the files.
+            - MUST have been defined in one of the files.
             - SHOULD be specified only once in the ``CUDS entry`` (by nature of the mapping, only the last entry will be used)
             - when converted to non-qualified lowercase, MUST NOT be equal to a ``fixed property`` key.